coddyzz/Grab-Challenge/README.md

 #### 2.1.Notebooks
 Here I explained my methodology and limitations.<br> [Training Notebook with detailed comments](Model_Preparation_and_Training.ipynb)
 <br>
-Refer upload your dataset into this notebook to obtain the mean square error as required. <br>[Testing Notebook for your test dataset ](Model_Testing.ipynb)
+Refer upload your dataset into this notebook to obtain the mean square error as required. <br>[Testing Notebook for your test dataset ](Model_Testing.ipynb)<br>
+If the pictures are not displaying in the test notebook, please refer to  [this](test_pdf.pdf)

 #### 2.2.Other files
 **training_1st_half.csv,training_1st_half.csv** Combine to form original dataset (divided for uploading purpose only)<br>